-I have to tell you about one of JAM's “Variations on the French Fry”: The Crispy Smashed Fingerlings with blue cheese chunks and a tangy buffalo vinaigrette.
-I’m trying so hard not to gush over these things, lest you think you’re reading one of those shiny-magazine “fluff reviews” so prevalent around here.
-So I'll spare you the hyperbolic superlatives and gently suggest, as politely as I can, that you ORDER THEM!
+I have to tell you about one of JAM's “Variations on the French Fry”: The Crispy Smashed Fingerlings continue to be wonderful.
+I'll spare you the hyperbolic superlatives and gently suggest, as politely as I can, that you ORDER THEM!
 NOW!
 The potatoes were indeed smashed, but not enough to break the crackly crisp skin.
 They are not available as a separate side, but I suspect you can sub them on an entree plate.
 That is not a guarantee– but a hopeful thought.

 They are also available with Smoked Bacon and a Vermont Cheddar whiz (admit it, you love it), but we ordered it to share, and the Kosher proclivities of one of our good friends precluded the bacon.
 We WILL go back to enjoy the trayfe.

 JAM Bistro by Eden1/12 Chix & waffles.
-Hope it's on the menu!1/11 Apple cinnamon fruit crisp2/11 Bacon-wrapped meatloaf platter.
-Delicious.3/11 Chocolate turtle cheesecake.
-Yup, that's it.4/11 Pecan bar with bourbon caramel5/11 Salmon Saute platter6/11 The short ribs.
-Very nice.7/11 The ultimate chocolate brownie with caramel, of course.8/11 JAM's upbeat bar9/11 Just slightly East of Eden.10/11 Just in case you didn't know it was the bar…..7/12 JAM Bistro by Eden8/12 JAM Bistro by Eden9/12 JAM Bistro by Eden10/12 JAM Bistro by Eden11/12 JAM Bistro by Eden12/12
+Hope it's on the menu!2/12 Chocolate turtle cheesecake.
+Yup, that's it.3/12 The ultimate chocolate brownie with caramel, of course.4/12 JAM's upbeat bar5/12 Just slightly East of Eden.6/12 Just in case you didn't know it was the bar…..7/12 JAM Bistro by Eden8/12 JAM Bistro by Eden9/12 JAM Bistro by Eden10/12 JAM Bistro by Eden11/12 JAM Bistro by Eden12/12

 Off-season Specials & HoursSpecials & Moods change quickly.
 Always call a restaurant first.